Forced fatherhood: Venezuela

-Zimbabwe

-In 2011, Zimbabwean police arrested a gang of female rapists accused of "semen harvesting".
-Male targets were threatened or drugged and made to have sexual intercourse using condoms, after which the semen was retained, possibly for ritualistic purposes.
-Similar incidents have been reported in South Africa and Kenya.

 Media coverage

-In the "Leykis 101" segment of his radio show, Tom Leykis urges his male listeners to flush their used condoms down the toilet in order to protect themselves against sperm theft.
-Where this is not possible, he suggests they pour tabasco sauce or habanero sauce into their used condoms to act as a spermicide.

 In 2019, a story circulated on the internet that a Las Vegas hotel cleaner had become pregnant after stealing sperm from a millionaire's used condom and successfully sued him for child support.
 The story was later revealed to be a satire.

-Fear of baby-trapping and the resulting child support has reportedly led to an increase in wealthy Hamptons men undergoing vasectomies.

 Derrick Rose claimed that NBA players are taught to flush their condoms down the toilet or take them away after sexual intercourse so that women cannot use the sperm to impregnate themselves.

 Cosmopolitan did a feature on spurglary in 2013.
 Marriage and family therapist Carla Willis-Brandon stated "I've begun to notice a growing trend in the number of women tricking men into having a baby, usually by lying about contraception... these women usually hope a child will smooth over issues in the relationship.
 If she's with a man who's commitment-phobic, she might feel a baby will 'seal the deal'".
 However, she knew only one couple in this situation who stayed together afterwards.
 One man interviewed said his friend was spurgled, but said this was "the making of him."
 A woman recounted that she got pregnant after she stopped taking the pill without telling her boyfriend, hoping he would marry her.
 Instead, he broke off the relationship and moved overseas.

-Sperm theft in the Christian Bible

-The Bible describes three cases of sperm stealing, in which a man is seduced by a woman under false pretences and becomes an unwitting sperm donor.
-Each case involves a direct ancestor of the biblical King David.
-The women are sympathetic, shown acting for noble reasons.

-Lot and his daughters

-The account of Lot and his daughters is in Genesis 19:30–38:

-Judah and Tamar

-In the Book of Genesis, Tamar deceives her father-in-law Judah into having sexual intercourse with her by pretending to be a prostitute.
-When Judah discovers that Tamar is pregnant he prepares to have her killed, but recants and confesses when he finds out that he is the father (Genesis 38:11–26).
-The twins Perez (Peretz) and Zerah were conceived as result (Genesis 38:27–30).
-The former is the patrilinear ancestor of the messiah, according to the Book of Ruth (4:18–22).